Insurance for homeowners

 When to get building insurance when buying a house

-If you need a mortgage to purchase a property, you will need to have a buildings insurance policy in place ready for when you exchange contracts.
-Your solicitor will be able to tell you what date this will be and if you are moving home, you will need to inform your provider.
+If you need a mortgage to purchase a property, your building insurance policy will need to be in place before you exchange contracts.
+Your solicitor will be able to tell you the exact date this will be and if you are moving home, you will need to inform your provider.

-Moving home can however be a good time to review your cover.
-Our insurance brokers can quickly see if you could switch to a better deal and help you decide whether it will still be worthwhile, if you need to pay an early cancellation fee.
+Moving home can often be a good time to review your home cover, which we can help you with.
+Our insurance brokers can quickly see if you could switch to a better deal.
+And, if you need to pay an early cancellation fee, they can help you decide whether it will still be worthwhile,

 Fosters Financial Ltd act as a credit broker not a lender for buildings and contents insurance.